Sea to Sky Gondola

 Howe Sound DJ is wedding-focused and Squamish-rooted.
 Venue guides use confident local language and planning intelligence, not invented operational claims about private venue relationships.

-Open a guide for planning context tailored to the setting—then check availability when you are ready.
+Open a guide for planning context tailored to the setting, then check your date first when you are ready.
 For questions that apply across venues, the FAQ is the fastest path.
+For reception pacing and dance floor philosophy, see Wedding Planning Guides.
+For Squamish-rooted context across the local ecosystem, read the Squamish wedding DJ pillar.
+For Whistler-wide pacing, read the Whistler wedding DJ pillar.
+Editorial dance-floor proof lives in Featured Weddings & Dance Floor Stories.

 A dramatic Sea-to-Sky setting where elevation, weather, and views shape how the night feels from ceremony to dance floor.